keremk/keremk.github.io/_posts/2014-06-21-Dating-With-Swift.md

 If we use a similar extension to the above ```Int``` extension, unfortunately we will not be taking into account the correct number of days in a month for the last 2 months.
 Our months extension will just assume that every month is 30 days, and return the number of seconds for 30 days.
 And then if we just use the ```dateByAddingTimeInterval``` method on ```NSDate```, we won't get our expected result.
 To solve this problem, as you know from the Cocoa APIs, we need to use ```NSDateComponents``` and explicitly indicate that we are subtracting months.
 In order to do that, we need to differentiate between one month worth of seconds vs. thirty day worth of seconds.
 Type system comes to the rescue:

-Let's introduce simple new type called Month:
+Let's introduce simple new type called TimeInterval:

-      struct Month {
+      struct TimeInterval {
-        var month: Int
+        var interval: Int
+        var unit: TimeIntervalUnit

+        init(interval: Int, unit: TimeIntervalUnit) {
+          self.interval = interval
+          self.unit = unit
         }
+      }

+where the TimeIntervalUnit is the below enumeration:

+      enum TimeIntervalUnit {
+        case Seconds, Minutes, Hours, Days, Months, Years

+        func dateComponents(interval: Int) -> NSDateComponents {
+          var components:NSDateComponents = NSDateComponents()

+          switch (self) {
+            case .Seconds:
+              components.second = interval
+            case .Minutes:
+              components.minute = interval
+            case .Days:
+              components.day = interval
+            case .Months:
+              components.month = interval
+            case .Years:
+              components.year = interval
+            default:
+              components.day = interval
+          }
+          return components
+        }
+      }

+Notice how we can add functions to enumerations!
+In this case our function simply creates an ```NSDateComponents``` object and maps enumerations to the ```NSDateComponent``` types.

-With that we can now change our extension to ```Int``` to return months instead:
+With that we can now change our extension to ```Int``` to return ```TimeInterval``` instead of the ```NSTimeInterval``` :

       extension Int {
-        var months: Month {
+        var months: TimeInterval {
-          return Months(month: self);
+          return TimeInterval(interval: self, unit: TimeIntervalUnit.Months);
         }
       }

-And now with that we can create a new operator overload for dates to take Month:
+And now with that we can create a new operator overload for dates to take ```TimeInterval``` as the right operand:

-      @infix func - (let left:NSDate, let right:Month) -> NSDate {
+      @infix func - (let left:NSDate, let right:TimeInterval) -> NSDate {
         var calendar = NSCalendar.currentCalendar()
-        var components:NSDateComponents = NSDateComponents()
+        var components = right.unit.dateComponents(-right.interval)
-        components.month = -right.month
         return calendar.dateByAddingComponents(components, toDate: left, options: nil)
       }